In this class, students learn how to:

 - [Sedra] Sedra, Smith, "Microelectronics Circuits," Oxford.
 This textbook is used in ECEN3250.

 LTspice IV is required.
-This is a free and unrestricted Spice simulator provided by and supported by Linear Technology.
+This is a free and unrestricted Spice simulator provided by and supported by Linear Technology (part of Analog Devices).
 LTspice is also available in the

 circuits (ECEE 281) and power (ECEE 1B65) labs